lupyuen/lupyuen.github.io/src/rust6.md

 Which complicates our coding of NuttX Rust Apps.
 That's why we hope to test them on [__Linux / macOS / Windows__](TODO).

+# LED Drivers for NuttX

+_12 weeks of GSoC: What else have we implemented?_

 TODO: No Crates!
 Need to embed NuttX Module in every Rust App (common folder?)

 TODO: safe_puts buffer size